What is Electronic Visit Verification?

 - EVV Reason Codes Effective July 1, 2017 – Aug.
 31, 2019 (PDF)

-- The following guides contains useful contact information for EVV:
+The following guides have contact information for EVV inquiries:

 Getting Started with EVV

-The following guides are for getting started with Electronic Visit Verification:
+The guides below are for the following stakeholders to get started with EVV:

-- Best Practices for Temporary EVV Policies for COVID-19 (PDF)
+- Best Practices to Avoid EVV Claim Mismatches (PDF)

 Form 1718, Responsibilities and Additional Information (MCO)

-- Form 1718, EVV Responsibilities and Additional Information (MCO): A form MCO service coordinators must use to inform Medicaid recipients of their requirements to comply with EVV (reference TAC §Section 354.4011).
+Form 1718 is used by MCO service coordinators to inform Medicaid recipients of their requirements to comply with EVV (reference TAC §Section 354.4011).

 Statutes and Rules